How do I get an SCR rifle?

 What stock should I use?

-We primarily use McMillan, Manners and Foundation stocks on all our builds.
+We primarily use McMillan and Foundation stocks on all our builds.

-For hunting builds we usually prefer carbon fiber McMillan A3 adjustable or Manners LRH.
+For hunting builds we usually prefer carbon fiber McMillan A3 adjustable or ELR Hunter.
 We believe an adjustable cheek is an essential part of a precision rifle.
-We are all built different and If the rifle doesn’t fit you then the way you interface with the rifle system has a much higher likelihood of getting compromised one shot to the next.
+We are all built different and if the rifle doesn’t fit you then the way you interface with the rifle system has a much higher likelihood of getting compromised one shot to the next.

 The A3 is our favorite hunting stock for many reasons.
-By nature of its design it tracks and balances better than all other light weight stocks we have tested and thus is easy to shoot small groups consistently, even with bigger magnums.
+By nature of its design it tracks and balances better than all other light weight stocks and thus is easy to shoot small groups consistently, even with bigger magnums.
 With the solid fill buttstock for balance, the highly adjustable kmw cheek hardware and a gradual taper to ride your rear bag, staying on target through the recoil impulse is far easier than others we have used.
 The A3 usually comes in around 2lbs 9oz.
+It's not just the extra weight what matters, it's where the weight is located, in the buttstock.
+Extra weight in the rear helps the stock track straight and keeps you on target.
+Remember spotting your own impacts is the name of the game in Long Range shooting.

-Our other favorite stock is the highly versatile Manners Long Range Hunter (LRH).
-Already set up from the factory arca rail equipped for tripod use, manners has roughly an identical buttstock shape to the A3 which is great for tracking.
-However to shave some weight the LRH has a foam filled buttstock, the bottom of the forend is cut much thinner than traditional stocks and the adjustable cheek piece is a carbon fiber shell with stackable spacers under it.
+Our other favorite stock is the highly versatile McMillan ELR Hunter.
+It comes set up arca rail equipped for tripod use, the ELR Hunter has a shallower toe angle where your rear bag rides which is great for tracking and helping keep vertical out of your groups.
+However to shave some weight it has a foam filled buttstock, and the adjustable cheek piece is a carbon fiber shell with stackable spacers under it.
 All pros wen it comes to shaving ounces.
 Although not as adjustable as the A3s KMW cheek it still allows you to set the proper height of your cheek to see through the scope while applying cheek pressure to the stock.
-The LRH typically comes in around 1lb 14oz.
+The ELR Hunter typically comes in around 1lb 14oz.

-For the Tactical side of stocks we typically like either McMillan A6 or Foundation stocks.
+For the Tactical side of stocks we typically like either McMillan A6 or Foundation Centurion or Sampson stocks.
 They are both heavy, well designed and track great!

 What barrel should I use?

-For carbon fiber barrels benchmark is our preferred manufacturer of choice.
+For carbon fiber barrels benchmark is our preferred manufacturer.
 Their carbon wrap is durable and looks great, but more importantly, THEY SHOOT!
-Bartlein also makes a great carbon barrel.
-Their carbon barrels have a bigger steel core so they do weigh more than other carbon barrels on the market.
-We prefer 4 groove barrels in general as opposed to 5R put in most bartlein barrels, though we do chamber all groove styles.
+We prefer 4 groove barrels in general as opposed to 5R.

 What bottom metal should I use?